-Variable Name Spaeth Name Normalizations

-majority HARM - BRYM varJusticeMajority (2)
+Variable Name majority Spaeth Name HARM - BRYM Normalizations varJusticeMajority (2)

-majorny (all astrochilagolity (2)

 Analysts commonly want to know the frequency with which given justices vote with the majority and/or in dissent overall or in certain sets of circumstances.
 This variable provides that information for each justice.